dennislee22/dennislee22.github.io/docs/cdw/benchmarkfs.md

     SELECT AVG(age) FROM db1.parquet where lastname = 'Davis' and age > 30 and age < 40;
     ```

-10. Repeat step 4 to 6 for file format Avro using the table with following schema.
+10. Repeat step 4 for file format Avro by creating the table with following schema.

     ```yaml
     CREATE TABLE db1.avro(